Newman College, Perth: Newman Junior Netball Club

-The Newman Junior Netball Club (NJNC)is the Sienna Netball Club Equivalent for Years 2-6.
+The Newman Junior Netball Club (NJNC) is the Sienna Netball Club Equivalent for Years 2–6.

 It was "established to promote, encourage and manage the game of netball for children in years 2 to 6 in the Churchlands and surrounding areas.
 NJNC is affiliated with Netball WA and Perth Netball Association.
 The season runs from May to August.
 Games are played at Matthews Netball Centre Jolimont and training is held at Newman College Churchlands."

-The Club is usually the 'first step' for many players, with the sienna club being a good progression on the program.
+The club is usually the 'first step' for many players, with the sienna club being a good progression on the program.

 Newman Holy Rosary Raiders Basketball Club

-One of the largest clubs in the district, The Newman Holy Rosary Raiders Basketball Club, founded in 1987 when two teams from Holy Rosary School were entered into the Perry Lakes Basketball competition.
+The Newman Holy Rosary Raiders Basketball Club was founded in 1987 when two teams from Holy Rosary School were entered into the Perry Lakes Basketball competition.

 A few years later, teams from Newman College entered the club, followed by teams from Holy Spirit School and Woodlands Primary School.